MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sum-aggregation-function.md

 ## Example

-This example returns the total number of thunderstorm events by state.
+This example returns the total number of blizzards by state.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]